 Another determining factor on how long it will take for your legal separation (judicial separation) to be processed is whether you will be submitting a financial order to legalise your financial arrangements.
 This will increase the time it takes for the legal separation to be processed.

-Seek advice before heading down this route.
-There may be cheaper, faster, options that will save you hassle, time and money.
+If you’re considering a legal separation, seek advice before heading down this route.
+There may be cheaper and faster options that will save you hassle, time and money.

 FAQs